Iran feels sanctions pain as oil income slumps

 Already down by more than a quarter, or about 600,000 barrels per day, from rates of 2.2 million bpd last year, shipments of crude oil from Iran are expected to drop further when a European Union oil embargo takes effect on July 1.

-Tehran is already estimated to have lost more than $10 billion in oil revenues this year.
+Tehran is already estimated to have lost more than $10 billion (6 billion pounds) in oil revenues this year.

 Causing even more pain, oil prices fell below $100 a barrel last week to a 16-month low amid a darkening outlook for economies in Europe, the United States and China.